Aliucord/Aliucord/README.md

 ## 🔌 Plugin Installation

-1. Open your preferred file manager
-2. Navigate to your internal storage (likely `/storage/emulated/0/` or `/sdcard/`)
-3. Look for the folder named "Aliucord" and open it
-4. Open the "plugins" folder, or if it doesn't exist, create it yourself.
-Remember: LOWERCASE "p"
-5. Either search GitHub or join our [support server](https://discord.gg/EsNDvBaHVU) and visit the `#plugin-links` channel for plugins to download
+1. Join our [support server](https://discord.gg/EsNDvBaHVU) and visit the `#plugin-links` channel for a list of available plugins
-6. Visit the `builds` branch of any GitHub repositories you get linked to and download the ZIP files of the plugins you wish to load with Aliucord
-7. Once you've downloaded the plugins, move them into the `Aliucord/plugins` folder (Do not extract the zip)
-8. Open Aliucord, check the plugins tab and hopefully see your plugin(s) listed!

-> Hint: There is a [PluginDownloader plugin](https://github.com/Vendicated/AliucordPlugins/blob/builds/PluginDownloader.zip?raw=true) that makes installing plugins a lot easier by adding download buttons to messages in either of the plugin channels
+2. Hold down the message (NOT the link, the entire message) with the desired plugin and click "Open PluginDownloader"
+3. Find the desired plugin in the list and click install.
+It should immediately start working, however some plugins may require you to restart to make them fully work

 ### Troubleshooting

 - Try closing and then reopening Aliucord
 - Double check that Aliucord has permission to access files
-- Reinstall Aliucord, making sure to use the "Download" option
+- Reinstall Aliucord using the installer

 ...and if none of these work, please visit our [support server](https://discord.gg/EsNDvBaHVU) and go to `#support` for help!